intel/terraform-intel-azure-cassandra/README.md

 Note that this example may create resources.
 Run `terraform destroy` when you don't need these resources anymore.

 ## Considerations

-This module example will take approx. 20+min to complete
+**TWO VERY IMPORTANT CONSIDERATIONS**

+1. When using a **Service Principal**, it will require  ``` Application.Read.All ``` or ``` Directory.Read.All ``` Azure AD API permissions [see provider docs here](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/data-sources/service_principal#:~:text=When%20authenticated%20with%20a%20service%20principal%2C%20this%20data%20source%20requires%20one%20of%20the%20following%20application%20roles%3A%20Application.Read.All%20or%20Directory.Read.All)
-Make sure that the "Azure Cosmos DB" prinicpal has not already been assigned the "Network Contributor" role to the vnet as this will assign it
+2. Make sure the  ``` Azure Cosmos DB ``` Azure AD application has not already been assigned the ``` Network Contributor ``` role to the vnet as this will assign it
+3. It takes 15-30 minutes for the Cassandra Cluster to be created and ready for use

-More information regarding deploying Azure Managed Instance Apache Cassandra can be found here: [Azure Apache Cassandra] Datacenter(https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_cassandra_datacenter)
+More information regarding deploying Azure Managed Instance Apache Cassandra can be found here: [Azure Apache Cassandra Datacenter](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_cassandra_datacenter)

 <!-- BEGIN_TF_DOCS -->
 ## Requirements